api3dao/vitepress-docs/docs/explore/introduction/contributing.md

 # {{$frontmatter.title}}

+API3 is open to any proposals and improvements.
+Please feel free to contribute.

+- opening issues
+- making pull requests
+- proposing features

 Individuals with a technical background can contribute to the project (through development, integrations, writing documentation, etc.).
 The general point is that one needs to be able to use a solution proficiently before being able to